awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 Define AWS_ACCESS_KEY_ID and AWS_SECRET_KEY_ID environment variables with the AWS access key id and secret key:
 `export AWS_ACCESS_KEY_ID={AccessKeyId}`
 `export AWS_SECRET_KEY_ID={SecretKeyId}`

+#### C++ Unit tests
+* The executable will be built in kinesis-video-native-build/start.
+Launch it and it will run the unit test and kick off dummy frame streaming.

+#### GStreamer demo app
+* The GStreamer demo app will be built in kinesis-video-native-build/gst_demo.
+Launch it with a stream name and it will start streaming from the camera.

 ### Enabling verbose logs
 Define HEAP_DEBUG and LOG_STREAMING C-defines by uncommenting the appropriate lines in CMakeList.txt